hardwarehacklab/hardwarehacklab.github.io/app/_posts/2015-03-21-thoughtworks-hackers-smarthome-jam.md

 	<iframe src="https://player.vimeo.com/video/122844160?color=ffffff" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 </div>

-<p>During a ThoughtWorks company get-together in New York yesterday, employees took part in a 'Smart Home Jam'.
+<p>During a Thoughtworks company get-together in New York yesterday, employees took part in a 'Smart Home Jam'.
 We seeded the activity with a few LittleBits circuits and some instructions to get off the ground.</p>

 <!--excerpt-ends-->